fpoirotte/cryptal/docs/src/Usage.rst

 One-time mode
 -------------

-Then, whenever you would like to apply some cryptographic operation, retrieve an instance of the implementation using the following snippet:
+First, initialize the library and create a new instance of the implementation:

 ..  sourcecode:: inline-php